Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 The mold industry uses surface grinders to produce thread dies, stamping dies, bending machines, wire drawing dies, rolling dies and inserts, and many other mold components.

-Other tools that are produced with high-precision surface grinders include three- and four-jaw chucks, shaped blades, step drills, drill taps, reamers, taps, and ring gauges.
+Other tools that are produced with high-precision grinders include three- and four-jaw chucks, shaped blades, step drills, drill taps, reamers, taps, and ring gauges.
 Tool holders are also another category that frequently utilizes surface grinding.

 IMTS gathered worldwide Surface Grinder manufacturers into this online platform.
 Browse and search for your next supplier with us.